AdroMine/Cleaning-Data-Project/readme.md

 The two sets were now merged using the `rbind` command.

 To get the final independent data set with average of each variable for each activity and subject, the `data.table`'s notation of `[]` was used to aggregate and summarise (using the `.SD` functionality).
-The summarised data set was in a wide form.

-The summarised data set was finally written to a text file.
+The summarised data set was finally written to a text file "TidyDataSet.txt".
+The dimensions of this data set are [180 X 88].
+There were 30 subjects, and each performed 6 activities, leading to 180 rows, and 88 columns for the 88 variables.

-Specific detail regarding each step can be found in the comments of the script `run_anlaysis.R`
+Specific detail regarding each step can be found in the comments of the script `run_analysis.R`